tytydraco/yessleep/out/My_tumor_spoke_Its_message_was_a_countdown_Part_1.md

 “AAHHH!!!”
 I yelled, gritting my teeth and clenching my fists.

-“Easy does it,” drew back the plunger with a chuckle.
+“Easy does it,” he drew back the plunger with a chuckle.
 “Didn’t know you had such a nice singing voice.
 We could always use another choir member at church.”

 On one hand, I could appreciate what he was trying to do.
-On the other hand, I wished he’d just shut the fuck up.
+On the other, I wished he’d just shut the fuck up.
 Still, he was helping me, and he hadn’t called the police.
 So, the least I could do was put up with his stale humor.

 I stared at the reflection, watching as a thick yellow gel filled up the vacant syringe.